-- In order for incr's reference to x to stay valid, the address of the Main value must not change. - How could a local variable change address?
-If it gets moved (which can be just a memcpy)
+- Remember how futures store local variables as states: what if references to these variables are passed to other futures? - In order for those references to stay valid, address of values must stay the same when future is polled - How could a local variable change address?
+If it gets moved (which can be just a memcpy) - Pin is used to enforce exactly this!